Areas of Experience

 About Russell Costa, Ph.D.

-My primary research program utilizes approaches from experimental psychology, cognitive science, and theoretical neuroscience to study the dynamic control of attention.
+My primary research uses approaches from experimental psychology, cognitive science, and theoretical neuroscience to study the dynamic control of attention.
 In particular, I am interested in how we switch attention between and divide attention among multiple tasks and how we ignore irrelevant, distracting information.
 I am also interested in how we use informational cues to direct our attention toward task-relevant information in the world around us.
-Our lab's most recent research uses behavioral (response time [RT] and accuracy) and noninvasive brain (electroencephalography [EEG] and event-related potential [ERP]) measures to examine how we attend to and inhibit color and motion information and how we switch attention between visual and auditory tasks.
-I also enjoy writing and teaching about issues pertaining to science in society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences.
+Our lab's most recent research uses behavioral (response time [RT] and accuracy) and noninvasive brain-based measures (electroencephalography [EEG] and event-related potential [ERP]) to examine how we attend to and inhibit color, shape, and motion information and how we switch attention between visual, auditory, and olfactory tasks.
+I also enjoy teaching and writing about issues pertaining to science in society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences.

 Edit this page?